Indonesian president orders new cabinet to get to work

 A lack of roads, ports, electricity and other basic services, along with corrupt bureaucracies, is beginning to disenchant foreign investors, essential for the resource-based economy to grow.

-“We need to make it easier (for businesses) to get licenses,” Djalil told reporters after the cabinet meeting.
-“Right now, it’s harder to get a license than to build a power plant.”
+“We need to make it easier (for businesses) to get licences,” Djalil told reporters after the cabinet meeting.
+“Right now, it’s harder to get a licence than to build a power plant.”
+(Reporting by Gayatri Suroyo; Editing by Raju Gopalakrishnan)

-Finance Minister Bambang Brodjonegoro said investment needed to grow more and faster to be able to meet the president’s annual economic growth target of 7 percent, a level he did not expect until at least 2016.

-“The president stressed that a lot of people want to invest in Indonesia.
-But if the government can’t help with land acquisitions and simplifying the licensing scheme, no one will enter Indonesia,” Brodjonegoro told reporters.